-Certain employees participate in the Eleventh Retirement Plan, a multi-employer defined benefit retirement plan (Defined Benefit Plan).
+Certain employees participate in the Eleventh District Defined Benefit Retirement Plan, a multi-employer defined benefit retirement plan (Defined Benefit Plan).
 The Department of Labor has determined the plan to be a governmental plan; therefore, the plan is not subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
 As the plan is not subject to ERISA, the plan's benefits are not insured by the Pension Benefit Guaranty Corporation.
 Accordingly, the amount of accumulated benefits that participants would receive in the event of the plan's termination is contingent on the sufficiency of the plan's net assets to provide benefits at that time.
 This Plan is noncontributory and covers eligible employees.
 The assets, liabilities, and costs of the plan are not segregated by participating entities.
 As such, plan assets are available for any of the participating employers' retirees at any point in time.
 Additionally, if a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers.
 Further, if the Association chooses to stop participating in the plan, the Association may be required to pay an amount based on the underfunded status of the plan, referred to as a withdrawal liability.
 Because of the multi-employer nature of the plan, any individual employer is not able to unilaterally change the provisions of the plan.
 If an employee moves to another employer within the same plan, the employee benefits under the plan transfer.
 Benefits are based on salary and years of service.
 There is no collective bargaining agreement in place as part of this plan.

-The Defined Benefit Plan reflects an unfunded liability totaling \$85.6 million at December 31, 2016.
+The Defined Benefit Plan reflects an unfunded liability totaling \$70.4 million at December 31, 2017.
 The pension benefits funding status reflects the net of the fair value of the plan assets and the projected benefit obligation at the date of these consolidated financial statements.
-The projected benefit obligation is the actuarial present value of all benefits attributed by the pension benefit formula to employee service rendered prior to the measurement date based on assumed future compensation levels.
-The projected benefit obligation of the plan was \$257.9 million at December 31, 2016, \$244.5 million at December 31, 2015, and \$247.2 million at December 31, 2014.
-The fair value of the plan assets was \$172.2 million at December 31, 2016, \$154.5 million at December 31, 2015 and \$162.0 million at December 31, 2014.
+The projected benefit obligation is the actuarial present value of all benefits attributed by the pension benefit formula to employee service rendered prior to measurement date based on assumed future compensation levels.
+The projected benefit obligation of the plan was \$271.1 million at December 31, 2017, \$257.9 million at December 31, 2016, and \$244.5 million at December 31, 2015.
+The fair value of the plan assets was \$200.7 million at December 31, 2017, \$172.2 million at December 31, 2016 and \$154.5 million at December 31, 2015.
 The amount of the pension benefits funding status is subject to many variables including performance of plan assets and interest rate levels.
 Therefore, changes in assumptions could significantly affect these estimates.